Managing Your Money

 What do I do if I can't pay all my bills on time?

-As many Americans continue to struggle with the recent increased costs of living expenses such as insurance, gas, housing, insurance and more as well as possible furloughs or layoffs, assessing your financial situation and prioritizing bills is an important first step.
-This tool created by the Consumer Financial Protection Bureau may assist you.
+As many Americans continue to struggle with the recent increased costs of living expenses such as insurance, gas, housing, insurance and more as well as possible furloughs or layoffs, assessing your financial situation, making decisions about your budget and prioritizing bills is an important first step.
+The Consumer Financial Protection Bureau has created several tools that may help.

 How do I use online or mobile banking?